This post may contain affiliate links. Please see my disclosure policy for details.

 Personally, I’m a massive fan of historical hotels and palaces that have been converted into hotels for the likes of you and me to stay in.
 It’s my little way of living the royal life of a princess I was always meant to have, HA (that’s a joke btw for all those cynics out there)!

-Egypt has always had tourists, ever since the ancient Roman times.
+Egypt has always had tourists, ever since ancient Roman times.
 If you don’t believe me, you can see their numeral graffiti on the temples here.

 But, it really rose to fame as a modern tourist destination after the likes of Howard Carter started his great excavation works and discovered the famous tomb of Tutankhamun.

-The history of the Mena House Hotel Cairo
+Mena House Hotel Cairo history

 Initially, it was a hunting lodge nicknamed ‘Mud Hut’ built in 1869.
-It was then sold to a couple called Frederick and Jessie Head who a took a liking the place on their Honeymoon in 1883.
+It was then sold to a couple called Frederick and Jessie Head who took a liking to the place on their Honeymoon in 1883.
 By 1885, it was sold to an English couple called Ethel and Hugh F. Locke King and construction started immediately to make the property into a statement hotel.